 When one license has expired all access to licensed features is suspended with the exception of the "maintenance" and "proxy" licenses.
-The -I option together with the -v option can be used to determine the expiration date of the feature and the expiration date of all the licenses as a group.
+The -l option together with the -v option can be used to determine the expiration date of the feature and the expiration date of all the licenses as a group.
 The "License expiration" is when the feature will become unusable due to one or more licenses expiring and is dervied from the contents of the entire license file.
-The "Actual expiration" is when the feature will become unusable due to one or more license string for that feature.
+The "Actual expiration" is when the feature will become unusable if there are no other expired licenses and is decoded from the license string for that feature.